Occupational Therapy Doctorate (OTD)Online Graduate Degree

 - Specialty tracks available to meet your needs: Education, Hand and Upper Extremity Rehabilitation, or Pediatrics.

-- Individuals with a Master’s degree and three years of experience in occupational therapy can earn their Clinical Doctorate in Occupational Therapy in as little as 2 years.
+- Individuals with a Master’s in Occupational Therapy and three years of OT experience can earn their Clinical OTD in as little as 2 years.

 - Learn new treatment methods that have immediate and direct application to current clinical work environments.